 The decision on the class of award is a judgement by each director of the degree of risk involved.

 Presentation of Awards

-Awards are presented annually in each state or territory at ceremonies conducted at Government House in each capital city through the graciousness of the Patrons of the Society.
+Awards are presented annually in each state or territory at ceremonies conducted at Government House in each capital city through the graciousness of the Our People of the Society.